And Tango Makes Three: Summary

 The story opens in the Central Park Zoo, a place that houses families of all different kinds.
 Soon, it is the time of year when all the chinstrap penguins couple up.
 All of the couples have one female penguin and one male penguin except for Roy and Silo, two male penguins who have fallen in love.
 They do everything together: they sing, swim, and even build a nest so that they can start a family.
 The two penguins take turns sitting on a rock, thinking that it is an egg.
 The zookeeper, Mr. Gramsay, notices this and he brings them an extra egg from another penguin couple who would not be able to care for it.
 Roy and Silo sit on their egg and take care of it until it hatches.
 The zookeepers name the female chick Tango.
 People cheer when they come to visit the zoo and see Tango with her two fathers.
 The story ends by reiterating that Roy, Silo, and Tango are a happy family and that families can look different.

+Genre

-GenreAnd Tango Makes Three is a non-fiction children's picture book intended for children aged three to eight.
+And Tango Makes Three is a non-fiction children's picture book intended for children aged three to eight.
 And Tango Makes Three is similar in style to the other book published by Parnell and Richardson in 2010, Christian, the Hugging Lion.
 Both books are non-fiction children's picture books about real animals, with Christian, the Hugging Lion telling the story of Christian the lion.

 In one challenge relating to the genre of the book, And Tango Makes Three was moved from the children's section to the adult non-fiction section in public libraries in Savannah and St. Joseph, Missouri.
 This change was made after parents made complaints about the book's placement in the children's picture book section.
 The change was made to not "blindside" readers.